Victoria, Student Intern, shares her advice on preparing for a presentation…

 Planning and preparation are vital, so give yourself as much time as you can.
 Making yourself a schedule with realistic aims could help you feel immediately calmer.
 Break the presentation down into manageable chunks – things like doing the reading, drafting the presentation, redrafting and practicing.

 - Get as much reading/work for presentation done as possible

 - Read the marking criteria and get an idea of the things that are expected of you

-- Set yourself objectives for the presentation to cover, and structure the presentation based on these.
+- You could set yourself objectives for the presentation to cover, and structure the presentation based on these.

 Does the marking criteria mention visual aids?
-If it does, or if you’re planning on using a powerpoint or handout anyway, you should get this done well in advance in order to proof read and ensure it matches referencing guidelines ect and looks professional.
+If it does, or if you’re planning on using a powerpoint or handout anyway, you should get this done well in advance so that you can proof read it and make sure it looks professional.
 Remember that as a student here at Cardiff University, you can download Microsoft Office (which includes Microsoft Powerpoint) for free.
 Find out how to do this here.

 Powerpoint presentation tips

 - Make sure any text is big enough and visible against the background

 - Avoid using too much text – this will detract the audience from what you’re saying, and you may end up just reading from your powerpoint